hapticPaper/charlie-technicals/.charlie/playbooks/daily-market-report.md

 PR review rule: if `src/market/summaryWidgets.ts` changes in a way that affects the summary payload contract, the playbook update is part of the change.

+PR checklist for summary payload changes:

+- [ ] If `MarketReportSummaryWidgets` (or related types) changed, this playbook section was updated to match.
+- [ ] If `buildReportSummaryWidgets` behavior changed (normalization, truncation, defaults), the “Generator invariants” section was updated.
+- [ ] The PR description includes a brief note summarizing the change to the summary payload contract.

 ## Creates

 - Artifact: PR